-Alert Logic® recommends that when deploying the Alert Logic Threat Manager™ product in an Amazon Web Services (AWS) environment, you should also deploy a Threat Manager appliance within each VPC that contains protected hosts.
+Alert Logic® recommends that when deploying our network intrusion detection system in an Amazon Web Services (AWS) environment, you should also deploy an Alert Logic appliance within each VPC that contains protected hosts.
 Alert Logic has built automation into how assignment policies for protected hosts are handled in AWS so that protected hosts automatically receive an assignment policy when created.
 This automation is designed to work at the VPC-level, where the protected host is given an assignment policy designated for that VPC, with the targeted appliance also being in the same VPC.
 This VPC-level assignment policy is created when an appliance is provisioned in a new VPC.
 The policy contains special meta-data that binds it to that VPC.

 To enable a multi-VPC deployment, you will need to set up your environment in the following way before it can be enabled:

 - Establish at least two VPCs.
-One VPC needs to be designated as the appliance-VPC, where one or more Threat Manager appliances will reside.
+One VPC needs to be designated as the appliance-VPC, where one or more Alert Logic appliances will reside.
 In addition to the appliance-VPC, you should determine which other VPCs will contain protected hosts.
 These VPCs should be designated as host-VPCs.

-- In each appliance-VPC, provision at least one Threat Manager appliance.
+- In each appliance-VPC, provision at least one Alert Logic appliance.

 - For each host-VPC, determine which appliance-VPC you want that host-VPC to communicate to.
 Once you have determined this, establish a VPC-peering connection between both VPCs.
 Make sure to complete the peering connection setup by adjusting the route tables in each VPC/subnet so that communication can occur over the peering connection.